deartrudence/shopify-berlin/src/pages/advanced-customizations.md

  If you have played around with metafield editor extensions, explored shortcodes, and created content editing Shopify apps you may be a part of a group wondering - how can you give the shop owner more control over shop customization and still maintain an intuitive admin system.
 We've got one word for you: Sections.

-🔥 TIP - more and more themes in the Shopify Theme Store support sections.
-If you are looking to get into theme development, building out themes with modular customizable sections is a great direction to head in!
+🔥 TIP - As of now all the themes in the Shopify Theme Store support sections.
+If you are looking to get into theme development, building out themes with modular customizable sections is required.

 ### Why Sections
 Sections answer a lot of development and end user requests.
 They allow you to create reusable templates that the shop owner can continuously add and re-arrange.
 Sections are also a great tool for uploading and displaying additional media content.
 For example, on the collection, where you are limited to one featured image, you can create a highly customizable image gallery of product looks.
 Moreover, they offer a wonderfully integrated and streamlined user interface for the shop owner to interact with.